-Non-controlling interest is presented separate English Consolidated statement of income, consolidated statement of consolidated statement of consolidated balance sheet, separately from parent shareholders' equity.
+Non-controlling interest is presented separately in the consolidated statement of income, consolidated statement of comprehensive income, and within equity in the consolidated balance sheet, separately from parent shareholders' equity.
 Any losses applicable to the non-controlling interest are allocated against the interests of the non-controlling interest even if this results in the non-controlling interest having a deficit balance.